sherrymax/aps-examples/aps-generate-document/aps-generate-document-from-template-and-image/readme.md

 ### Use-Case / Requirement

-As part of the process, it is required to capture an image using APS Form and generate a document out of a template and upload to ECM.
+As part of the process, it is required to capture an image using APS Form and generate a document out of a template.

 ### Prerequisites to run this demo end-2-end